enelson1001/rust-m5stack-lvgl-demo/README.md

 ## lv-binding-rust fork
 I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas.

-## Building th project
-I do get 2 warnings about va_list not being FFI-safe (twice) but the app runs without any errors.

 ## Flashing the M5Stack
 I used the following command to flash the M5Stack.
 ```